-- Amendments to IAS 37 Onerous Contracts: Cost of Fulfilling a Contract - Amendments to IFRS 3 Reference to the conceptual framework - AIP (2018-2020 cycle): IFRS 1 First-time Adoption of International Financial Reporting Standards Subsidiary as a First-time Adopter - AIP (2018-2020 cycle): IAS 41 Agriculture Taxation in Fair Value Measurements - Amendments to IAS 12 Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IFRS 1 and IFRS Practice Statement 2 Disclosure of Accounting policies - Amendments to IAS 8 Definition of Accounting Estimates
+- Amendments to IAS 37 Onerous Contracts: Cost of Fulfilling a Contract - Amendments to IFRS 3 Reference to the Conceptual Framework - AIP (2018-2020 cycle): IFRS 1 First-time Adoption of International Financial Reporting Standards

+Subsidiary as a First-time Adopter - AIP (2018-2020 cycle): IAS 41 Agriculture Taxation in Fair Value Measurements - Amendments to IAS 12 Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting policies - Amendments to IAS 8 Definition of Accounting Estimates - The Illustrative Examples accompanying IFRS 16, 'Leases'

-The amendments are effective for annual periods beginning on or after 1 January 2022, except for the amendments to IAS 12, IFRS 1 and the IFRS Practice Statement 2 and IAS 8, which are effective for annual periods beginning on or after 1 January 2023.
+The amendments are effective for annual periods beginning on or after January 1, 2022, except for the amendments to IAS 12, IAS 1 and the IFRS Practice Statement 2 and IAS 8, which are effective for annual periods beginning on or after January 1, 2023.

-2.9 Summary of significant accounting policies
+2.7.
+Summary of significant accounting policies

-2.9.1 Segment reporting
+2.7.1.
+Segment reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
 The chief operating decision maker (CODM), who is responsible for assessing the performance of the operating segments and allocating resources, has been identified as the Executive Board of the Group.
-The Executive Board consists of the chief executive officer (CEO), the chief financial officer (CFO), the chief operating officer (CFO) and the chief technology officer (CTO).
+The Executive Board consists of the chief executive officer (CEO), the chief financial officer (CFO), the chief operating officer (COO) and the chief technology officer (CTO).

-2.9.2 Revenue recognition
+2.7.2.
+Revenue recognition